glennstephens/fabsnippets/README.md

 The snippets I've added are:

-* fabLabel: Creates a label
+* fabLabel: Creates a Xamarin.Forms.Label
-* fabLabelCentered: Creates a label with centered text
+* fabLabelCentered: Creates a Xamarin.Forms.Label with centered text
-* fabLabelRight: You guessed it, label with right justification
+* fabLabelRight: You guessed it, Xamarin.Forms.Lbel with right justification
-* fabButton: Creates a button
+* fabButton: Creates a Xamarin.Forms.Button
-* etc...

-Once you type *fab* you should see the available options that are there.
+* fabActivityIndicator: Creates an Xamarin.Forms.ActivityIndicator
+* fabBoxView: Creates a Xamarin.Forms.BoxView
+* fabEntry: Creates an Xamarin.Forms.Entry
+* fabSlider: Creates a Xamarin.Forms.Slider
+* fabStackLayout: Creates a Xamarin.Forms.StackLayout
+* fabStackLayoutHorizontal: Creates a Xamarin.Forms.StackLayout with a Horizontal orientation

+These are the first snippets at the moment.
+I'll add and update over time

 Enjoy.
 If you have questions, you can DM on twitter via @glenntstephens